openforcefield/smarty/smarty/data/atomtypes/README.md

 The [`OESmartsLexReplace`](http://docs.eyesopen.com/toolkits/python/oechemtk/OEChemFunctions/OESmartsLexReplace.html) function is used to implement these replacements.

 ## Manifest
-* `basetypes-elemental.smarts` - basetypes file with elemental atom types - this is a good choice to begin with
+* `basetypes.smarts` - basetypes file with elemental atom types - this is a good choice to begin with
-* `basetypes.smarts` - basetypes file with more sophisticated atom types
+* `initial.smarts` - basetypes file with more sophisticated atom types
+* `initial\_AlkEthOH.smarts` - the "answer" SMARTS strings for the AlkEthOH molecule set
 * `decorators.smarts` - `decorators` file with a variety of decorators
 * `decorators-simple.smarts` - minimal `decorators` file for testing
 * `new-decorators.smarts` - decorators file without bond information (new modular framework)